apache/druid/docs/content/operations/rule-configuration.md

 Note: It is recommended that the Coordinator console is used to configure rules.
 However, the Coordinator process does have HTTP endpoints to programmatically configure rules.

-When a rule is updated, the change may not be reflected until the next time the Coordinator runs.
-This will be fixed in the near future.

 Load Rules
 ----------